-In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation and know what to do when they are identified.
-Protecting children from the risk of radicalisation is seen to be a part of schools' and childcare providers' wider safeguarding duties and is similar in nature to protecting children from other harms (eg drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.
+In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
+Protecting children from the risk of radicalisation is be seen as part of schools' and childcare providers' wider safeguarding duties, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.

 We will actively assess the risk of children being drawn into terrorism.
 Staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-Staff will use their professional judgement to identify children who may be at risk of radicalisation and act appropriately, which may include making a referral to the Channel programme.
-The School will work with Bristol Children Safeguarding Board (BCSB) as appropriate.
+Staff will use their professional judgement to identify children who may be at risk of radicalisation and act appropriately - which may include making a referral to the Channel programme.
+The school will work with the Keeping Bristol Safe Partnership (KBSP) as appropriate.